TotalTactician/Documentation/Proof/Joey/Software Quality.md

     expect(res.body.Races).to.be.an('array');
   });
 ```
-Before each test it sets up a new mock environment with the new testdal, this is important so the tests dont use a real database and every test starts with a clean slate, And after each test the mock enviroment gets cleaned.
+Before each test it sets up a new mock environment with the new testDAL, this is important so the tests don't use a real database and every test starts with a clean slate, And after each test, the mock environment gets cleaned.
-This will insure each test has the same environment everytime and (if setup right) will give the same result after multiple runs.
+This will ensure each test has the same environment every time and (if set up right) will give the same result after multiple runs.